larry-athey/climate-czar/Combo Hub v2 Web API.md

 **/hub-id/reboot** - Reboots the selected hub.

 **/hub-id/relay/which-one/state** - Toggles the on/off state of a specified relay at the selected hub. **"which-one"** is a value of 1 to 16, **"state"** is 1 for on and 0 for off.
 Returns a JSON formatted success or failure message.

+**/hub-id/relay-state/which-one/state** - Returns the on/off state of a specified relay at the selected hub. **"which-one"** is a value of 1 to 16.